Greece says sticking to 'red lines', wants concessions from lenders

 Asked about a May 12 payment to the IMF that has been in doubt, Sakellaridis repeated the government's stance that Athens aims to repay all its financial obligations.

-He said Athens was not emphasising the issue of debt relief in the talks to help facilitate a deal but that the issue was crucial and needed to be addressed sooner or later.
+He said Athens was not emphasizing the issue of debt relief in the talks to help facilitate a deal but that the issue was crucial and needed to be addressed sooner or later.

 "We know that the debt is not viable but we are not raising it emphatically so that a deal can be concluded at this stage," he said.
 "But soon, whether we want it or not, it will not be possible for that to be shoved under the carpet."